 making them arguably the first buns so good they were simply to die for.

-Moving on from this grisly recommendation, I’m going to rock the Sally Lunn world with some titbits that I’ve found that pushes their provenance back even earlier in the eighteenth century.
+Moving on from this grisly-yet-detatched account, I’m going to rock the Sally Lunn world with some newly discovered snippets of information that pushes their provenance back even earlier in the eighteenth century.

 Firstly a song, published in 1778 in The Gentleman’s Magazine” the opening lines of which read: